This new treatment improves the cognitive abilities of people with Down syndrome

 Unfortunately, there is no cure for Down syndrome.
 But there are a variety of support and education programs that can help people with the disease.
 There are also treatments to improve their overall health and living conditions.
 Moreover, researchers from the National Institute of Health and Medical Research (INSERM) and the University of Lille have found a new method to improve cognition in people with Down syndrome.

-According to the results of the study published in the journal Science, a new hormone treatment could improve or even reverse some of the symptoms of Down syndrome.
-The same treatment could also be of great help for people suffering from Alzheimer’s disease, according to the researchers .
+According to the results of the study published in the journal Science, a new hormone treatment might improve or even reverse some of the symptoms of Down syndrome.
+The same treatment might also be of great help for people suffering from Alzheimer’s disease, according to the researchers .
 To reach these conclusions, the researchers first demonstrated that there was a dysfunction of the pituitary gonadotropin-releasing hormone (GnRH)-secreting neurons in people with trisomy 21.

 Very promising results, but which require confirmation by larger studies